pyke369/groom/README.md

 - requests/responses recording mechanism on the agent side, allowing to introspect and replay any traffic through a simple web interface.

-- mTLS agents authentication (instead of just secrets), using an automated internal PKI (the distribution of the generated agents key/certificate pairs would be left to the implentation).
+- mTLS agents authentication (instead of just secrets), using an automated internal PKI (the distribution of the generated agents key/certificate pairs is left to the system administrator).

-- mTLS clients authentication (in addition to basic auth credential) using an automated internal PKI (the distribution of the generated clients key/certificate pairs would be left to the implementation).
+- mTLS clients authentication (in addition to basic-auth credentials) using an automated internal PKI (the distribution of the generated clients key/certificate pairs is left to the system administrator).

 - SSO clients authentication through integration with popular IdP such as Google or Okta.